Giveth/giveth-dapps-v2/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
+about:
-about: 'Smallest unit of work.
-It''s an end goal, expressed from the software user''s perspective. '
+    "Smallest unit of work.
+It's an end goal, expressed from the software user's perspective. "
 title: User Story
 labels: User Story
 assignees: ''
 ---

 **As a [_persona_], I [_want to_], [_so that_].**